utkuoruc/ce205-hw4-utku-oruc/README.md

 - I implemented Lineer Probing, Quadratic Probing, Double Hashing and Seperate Chaining algorithms with MSAGL
 - Every algorithm visualized with MSAGL, can be used with C# form, there are insert, delete and search buttons
-- Double hashing's second algorithm is = 7 - data % 7.
-- Put a big effort on this project

 Have a nice day!